Skip to content

 • The operating expense ratio (OER) for profitability analysis

-These metrics are necessary for achieving a profitable commercial real estate deal and ensuring the success of your investment.
+These metrics are necessary for achieving a profitable commercial real estate deal and guaranteeing the success of your investment.

 Investors need to consider both macro-level market trends and specific micro-level details related to the property in question.
 It’s a dual-lens approach that provides a true view of the investment landscape.
 An investor shouldn’t dive into a deal without comprehensive market research.